Home » Cookies » Toll House Cookies

 Toll House Cookies

 The most popular cookie ever, with two types of chocolate and lots of pecans.
-A classic cookie that everyone loves.
+This is a classic recipe that everyone will love.

 • Author: Alie Romano